jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 These 11 columns describes the location of each matrix.

-__Always__ check Geolocation with Google Earth!
+__Always__ check geolocation with Google Earth!
 If the geolocation from Google Earth does not fit the study site description ask author for further information and use one of the comments for the __Observation__.

 ### LatDeg / LatMin / LatSec